mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

 + Want to get away from OCR

 How portable is this programme?
-+ Doesn't matter about text language so long as you can have transcription in unicode / plaintext / html
++ Doesn't matter about text language so long as you can have transcription in Unicode / plaintext / html
 + Graphical and backend separated so you can have just one or the other if you want.

 Can it do vertical languages?